 If you’ve tried this Fresh Tangerine Sorbet, or any other recipe on Studio Delicious, please tell me about it in the comments below!

-- 1 cup Minus one tablespoon of sugar
+- 1 cup Minus one tablespoon of granulated sugar

 - Pinch sea salt

-- Place all ingredients in a food processor, and pulse until the ingredients are combined and the sugar is dissolved, about a minute.
+- Place all ingredients in a food processor or blender, and pulse until the ingredients are combined and the sugar is dissolved, about a minute.

 - Pour the mixture through a fine-mesh strainer into a medium bowl and refrigerate for at least an hour, or until chilled.